PhundIO-Dota2/Dota-2-Building-Helper/README.md

 4. Particles
   - Copy the Building Helper compiled particles (`vpcf_c`) from `game\dota_addons\samplerts\particles` into your addon's game particle folder.
 You can also get the sources in same directory under content.

+5. Tech Tree
+  - The requirements for the upgrade system are defined in the `tech_tree.kv` file inside the `game\dota_addons\samplerts\scripts\kv` folder.
+Copy it into your addon's scripts folder.

 ## [Usage](https://github.com/stephenfournier/Dota-2-Building-Helper/wiki)